AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-macos.md

 ## **Step 4: Edit and run the application**

-* Open the `app_flowy` folder located at xx/AppFlowy/frontend with VS Code.
+1. Open the `app_flowy` folder located at xx/AppFlowy/frontend with VS Code.

+2. Run "Code Gen" task that will generate the [freezed files](https://pub.dev/packages/freezed) and [language files](https://pub.dev/packages/easy_localization).
+Pressing ⇧⌘B or running Run Build Task from the global Terminal menu.

-* Go to the Run and Debug tab and then click the run button.
+3. Go to the Run and Debug tab and then click the run button.

 ![](../../../../.gitbook/assets/image.png)